Oxlade (singer): Early life and career

 In January 2021, his collaboration with Dolapo, and Ms Banks on their song "Interest", earned him his first entry on Capital XTRA Airplay Chart at number eleven on 18 February 2021, and also earned him his first career entry on the UK Afrobeats Singles Chart at number ten, and spent twelve consecutive weeks on the chart.
 On 15 January 2021, the music video for "Interest", was released and directed by Capone.
 In October 2021, he earned his second entry on the UK Afrobeats Singles Chart with his track "Ojuju", which is currently on chart for five consecutive weeks, since 3 October.
 It also peaked at number thirteen on Nigeria's TurnTable Top 50 weekly chart.
 On 3 September 2021, he released the official music video for "Ojuju", directed and shot by Ademola Falomo.
 He was featured on the single "Kolo" by Ice Prince, which spent eighteen consecutive weeks on chart, and peaked at number eight on TurnTable Top 50 weekly chart.
 On 11 March 2021, the music video for "Kolo", was released and directed by Director UAX.

 He was featured on the song "Overdue" from the Coming 2 America soundtrack album Rhythms of Zamunda, curated by Sipho Dlamini, and released on 5 March 2021, through Def Jam Recordings Africa, and Def Jam Recordings.
 On 20 August 2021, Troniq Music, and Oxlade, released the four-tracks extended play Eclipse, produced solely by DJ Coublon, through Troniq Music, and Epic Records France.
 On 24 August 2021, Oxlade performed "Slow Down" by Skip Marley for The Grammy web series popularly known as Reimagined At Home.
 On 10 March 2022, Oxlade signed a new deal with Columbia Records UK.
 On 18 March 2022, he released "Want You", his first single in 2022, one month after the sex scander.
 The song was produced by TMXO, and mixed by Spax.
 The music video was released on 18 March 2022, and directed by Director UAX.

 On 10 June 2022, he released "Ku Lo Sa", for ColorsxStudios.
 Following its release, a live-performing video was released on Colors YouTube channel, which has received over 1 million YouTube streams as of July 14, 2022.
 On 19 June 2022, it debuted at number 11 on the Official Afrobeats Chart Top 20 chart, and reached number 8 on 10 July 2022, exactly one month after its initial release.
-On 11 July 2022, it debuted at number 66 on TurnTable Nigeria Top 100 chart.
+On 11 July 2022, it debuted at number 66 on the TurnTable Nigeria Top 100 chart.
 On 13 July 2022, Oxlade was named the first Pandora Africa's Next Artist.
 During their discussion, he talked about the constant surge of emerging artists in Nigeria and making a name for himself in America, Afro pop, and his growth as one of the fast-rising talents out of Africa.
 Following this, he performed "Want You" for Pandora Africa's Next Radio.

-On February 2023, Oxlade's KU LO SO received the Listener's Choice award at the Soundcity MVP Awards which were held at the Eko Convention Centre in Lagos.